 HAVE STUDIES BEEN CARRIED OUT CONFIRMING THE THESES PUT FORWARD?

-Yes, at least the thesis that the semantic of power dominates the conversation in the families where eating disorders develp was empirically confermed.
-DAVID: Yes, that is, the thesis that the semantic of power dominates the conversation in families where eating disorders develop was empirically confirmed.
+Yes, that is, the thesis that the semantic of power dominates the conversation in families where eating disorders develop has been empirically confirmed.

-Some studies were carried out by me in collaboration with some colleagues, using a specifically designed instrument to identify and classify the family semantics – the Family Semantics Grid ( see sub-section semantic analysis) : (ok,D)
+Some studies were carried out by me, in collaboration with colleagues, using a specifically designed instrument to identify and classify the family semantics – the Family Semantics Grid ( see sub-section semantic analysis) :

 Ugazio, V., Guarnieri, S., Anselmi, P., Castelli,D. e Pandolfi.M.
 (2021)